 When should I apply?

-Who is considered for admission?
+Who is considered for admission to the PhD program?

 Applicants are expected to show capacity for advanced academic work and potential for scholarship.
 The development of competence to design and carry out rigorous research studies relevant to social work is a critical expectation of the PhD program.
 Applicants are expected to have a master’s degree from an accredited school of social work.
 Exceptions are sometimes made for students with a master’s degree in a related field who have extensive experience in human services.
 Applicants who do not have a master’s degree should apply to the MSSW program (Master of Science in Social Work).